In our discussion on Coconut Oil, we touched on Medium Chain Triglycerides. These are the oils that make Coconut Oil the

 One doctor’s site I trust more than Mercola’s was really way off base praising MCTs for their anti-viral, anti-biotic properties.
 Lauric Acid (a fatty acid) is an MCT oil that has all these properties, but (and here is the caveat) if you buy “MCT Oil,” you will not get more than 1% Lauric Acid; you’ll get Caprylic and Capric fatty acids.

 The smoking point of Coconut Oil is 350 degrees.
 Some of you know I’m a “low temp” chef.
 Nothing in my kitchen is ever cooked over 350 degrees.
-However, the smoking temperature of MCT oil is … unknown.
+The smoking point of MCT oil is lower, so you don’t want to heat MCT oils higher than 325 degrees, or thereabouts.

 In MCT oils available commercially, the two oils most often used are Caprylic and Capric in a 60/40 ratio.
 These oils are mostly known for the following properties: